-Shepherd’s Pie is a classic comfort dish hailing from the British Isles.
-This dish is usually made with ground lamb, carrots, and peas, and topped with mashed potatoes.
-We decided to switch things up and put a Mexican spin on this classic dish by combining Tamal de Cazuela (affectionately known as Tamale Pie) with Shepherd’s Pie.
-Pork carnitas and black beans take the place of the lamb and veggies, and instead of mashed potatoes we subbed in a tamale filling for the topping with a sprinkle of cheese that helps mimic the crispness of the broiled mashed potatoes.
+We decided to put a Mexican spin on a classic Shepherd’s Pie by combining Tamal de Cazuela (affectionately known as Tamale Pie) with Shepherd’s Pie.
+Pork carnitas and black beans take the place of the lamb and veggies, and instead of mashed potatoes we subbed in a masa filling for the topping with a sprinkle of cheese that helps mimic the crispness of the broiled mashed potatoes.
 Be sure to check out our Carnitas Tacos recipe as this dish is a great way to use up leftover carnitas (although we can’t blame you if you eat it all in one sitting).

 - 1 cup masa harina